smastrom/vue-collapsed/README.md

 :bulb: Use [calc()](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) to control the speed, _e.g. `calc(var(--vc-auto-duration) * 0.75)`_.

+:bulb: You can find a full list of easings at [easings.net](https://easings.net).

 ## Additional transitions/styles

 To transition other properties or add granular styles use the attribute `data-collapse`: